-If you are not getting the required visibility with auto-discovered transactions, create a custom match rule for a EJB based transaction.
+If you are not getting the required visibility with auto-discovered transactions, create a custom match rule for an EJB based transaction.

 Exclude Rules for EJB Transactions

-To exclude specific EJB transactions from detection add an custom exclude rule.
+To exclude specific EJB transactions from detection add a custom exclude rule.
 The criteria for EJB exclude rules are the same as those for custom match rules.